 What causes schizophrenia?

-Recognising something is not right and getting help early can help you get better faster.
+Not everyone who has some or all of these symptoms will go on to develop schizophrenia, but these symptoms may be a warning sign.
+Recognising that something is not right and getting help early can help you get better faster.

 What are the symptoms of schizophrenia?

 The symptoms of schizophrenia vary between people and you may have different symptoms at different times.
-They are often divided into 2 categories:
+Three different types of symptoms are commonly reported:

-- psychotic symptoms, sometimes called 'positive' symptoms because they are new and unusual
+- psychotic symptoms – also called ‘positive’ symptoms because they are new and unusual

-- mood symptoms, sometimes called 'negative' symptoms because they refer to the loss of normal behaviours.
+- mood and motivation symptoms – also called ‘negative’ symptoms because they refer to the loss of normal behaviours and emotions

 - Delusions – you may develop unusual and strongly held beliefs.
 You may think you have special powers, that you are being watched or spied upon or that your thoughts are being shared with others.
 Such delusions cannot be changed by logical argument or evidence that supports a different point of view.